AnuragRSimha/Espion/README.md

 7. Run the program titled 'victim.py' on the victim machine (`python victim.py`).
 8. Type anything on the target machine(s).
 Then monitor/observe the output received on the attacker machine (Optional: Connect another victim to the attacker machine.).
+## Additional Information
+> Designed and developed by Anurag.R.Simha.
+> Made in Karnataka.
+> Designed with python.
+> Concept(s) used: Socket Programming in Python,